 Subsidiary Companies/Joint Venture

 Rules 2014 salient features of the financial statements performanceand financial position of each subsidiary and joint venture are given in Form No. AOC - 1as Annexure 'A? to this Report.
 Financial statements of subsidiaries and jointventure are available for inspection by Members at the registered office of the Companyduring business hours as stipulated under Section 136 of the Act.
-The Company shallprovide free of cost a copy of the financial statements ofits subsidiaries and joint venture to Members free of cost upon their request.
-Thesefinancial statements are also available on the Company's website www.lupin.com.
+The Company shallprovide free of cost a copy of the financial statements of its subsidiaries and jointventure to Members upon their request.

 Management Discussion and Analysis

-As stipulated by Regulation 34(3) read with Schedule V(B) of theListing Regulations Management Discussion and Analysis forms part of the IntegratedReport.
+As stipulated under Regulation 34(3) read with Schedule V(B) of theListing Regulations Management Discussion and Analysis forms part of the IntegratedReport.

 Corporate Governance Report

 Business Responsibility and Sustainability Report

-As stipulated by Regulation 34(2)(f) of theListing Regulations the Company is pleased to voluntarily provide its maiden BusinessResponsibility and Sustainability Report which forms part of this Annual Report.
+As recommended by the second proviso to Regulation 34(2)(f) of theListing Regulations the Company is pleased to voluntarily provide its maiden BusinessResponsibility and Sustainability Report which forms part of the Integrated Report.